 So why not try Tinfoil for Facebook, which is simply a web app that displays the Facebook website (you can still get push notifications by using IFTTT and Pushbullet).
 Or you could simply create a Chrome shortcut in your web browser.
 Just open Facebook in Chrome, open the overflow menu and select Add to Home Screen.

-4. Make use of offline apps and games
+4. Make use of offline apps, games and services

 Some apps and games require constant internet access to function: this can be simply a security measure or because they constantly need to retrieve data.
 There are some apps and games that don't require internet access at all after the initial download.
-Check out the links below for the best in both categories.
+Check out the links below for some hints

 5. Restrict background data